Skip to content

 Review a summary of our online FNP courses

-In order to earn the Post-Master's FNP Certificate online, students must complete 15 MSN courses comprising 35 credit hours.
+For the Post-Master's FNP Certificate online program, students must complete a total of 35 credit hours.
 These include nine core courses, five primary care clinical residencies with a total of 600 clinical hours, and 3 credit hours for a capstone project.
 All courses and clinical residencies are seven weeks in length.

 Students must take the following courses: